booboo-at-gluga-de/TLS4Developers_Workshop/README.md

 You need a machine running Linux (or maybe MacOS) as your playground

-   * This could be your local workstation or needs to be reachable by network from your workstation.
+   * This could be your local workstation or some machine reachable (by network) from your workstation.
    * The playground machine needs internet access.
    * Single exercises maybe depend on additional prerequisites.
 They are named there.
    * The exercises probably will work on MacOS too, but maybe need to be adapted.
 They have been created and tested on Linux - so if you are looking for the easy way: Go for Linux.